 Rockall is a very small island lying approximately 300 km (186 miles) west of St Kilda.
 St Kilda is 66 km (41 miles) west of Benbecula in the Outer Hebrides, and 430km (267 miles) from the nearest point on the Irish mainland.
-The outcrop measures circa 25m (82ft)* on its north-south axis and 22m (72ft)* on its east-west axis; the summit is circa 18 m (59ft) above sea level, having been officially 19.2m (63ft) ASL prior to the summit being removed in 1971.
+The outcrop measures circa 25m (82ft)* on its north-south axis and 22m (72ft)* on its east-west axis; the summit height was confirmed by Nick Hancock's 2014 GNSS survey as 17.15 metres above mean sea level, having been officially 19.2m (63ft) ASL prior to the summit being removed in 1971.
 It is situated on the Rockall Bank, an Atlantic ridge separated from the European continental shelf by the Rockall Trough.

 The island is the core of an eroded volcano that erupted around 55 million years ago.
-It was confirmed in 1967 as located at 57°35′50″N, 13°41′13″W (Ordnance Survey, British Grid MD 96390 16624).
+The UKHO has confirmed that Rockall was positioned by Doppler survey in 1977 at 57 35.7781N, 13 41.2371W.
+This position was reconfirmed by GNSS satellite survey in 2014.
 Since 1997, the UK has only claimed a 12 nautical mile territorial sea around Rockall, acknowledging that it is legally a "rock" under Article 121 of the United Nations Convention on the Law of the Sea (UNCLOS).
 The UK's fishery zone off northwest Scotland is now measured from the westernmost tip of St Kilda.
 Although the UK's continental shelf extends across the Rockall Plateau, Rockall itself is not relevant to the definition of the continental shelf area, which is defined in UNCLOS as "the natural prolongation of [a state's] land territory to the outer edge of the continental margin".
 The main area of dispute is the Hatton Rockall basin, to the west of Rockall Island.

 * These measurements have been averaged from the detailed maps available of Rockall at circa 1:100 scale.
 The differences in dimensions which have been recorded, from some of the most reputable UK mapping sources, is indicative of the divergence of knowledge still surrounding Rockall today.